Updated May 12, 2023

 9. Lambda Expressions

-These are claimed to be the most important as well as the most significant feature of the new version of Java.
+The new version of Java claims these features to be the most significant.
 The former makes functional programming easy and convenient.
 Moreover, Lambda expressions simplify programming to a great extent.

 Below is a typical lambda expression.